OUTCOMES AND QUALITY OF LIFE

 Project ECHO Diabetes employs a two-pronged approach, says co-primary investigator Ashby Walker, PhD, director of health equity initiatives at the UF Diabetes Institute.
 In addition to direct interventions by diabetes support coaches, the program empowers primary care providers to deliver diabetes care in the family medicine setting.
 For many diabetes patients, their only interaction with a health care provider may occur at a primary care clinic, so providers must build a confident knowledge base to best serve this population.

-Walker says these clinics educate providers on issues of disparity within diabetes, including access to technologies like continuous glucose monitors or insulin pumps, products that studies have shown to be used less by some groups based on race and socioeconomic status.
+Walker says these clinics educate providers on health disparities some with diabetes face, including access to technologies like continuous glucose monitors or insulin pumps, products that studies have shown to be used less by some groups based on race and socioeconomic status.

 “By holding these clinics, we’ve been able to educate providers on topics they have very low confidence in, like diabetes technologies,” Walker says.
 “We’ve seen a clear dissemination of better information to people who can be advocates for their patients to get these technologies, providers who know how to get these devices for their patients and know what their advantages are for improving patient outcomes.”

 Haller serves as a co-primary investigator for Project ECHO Diabetes in collaboration with Walker.
 He says the 2019 grant they received enables them to assess if the program is making participants healthier by tracking patient hospitalizations, emergency room visits and blood-sugar levels.
 He hopes this research proves the effectiveness of ECHO programs for patients and providers.